brawer/wikidata-qrank/doc/design.md

 2. The build continues by extracting Wikimedia site links from latest [Wikidata database dump](https://www.wikidata.org/wiki/Wikidata:Database_download), and associating them with the corresponding Wikidata entity ID.
-Again, the result gets stored as a sorted and compressed text file, and again this step get skipped if the monthly file has already been computed by a previous pipeline run.
+Again, the result gets stored as a sorted and compressed text file.

    💾 For example, the file `sitelinks-2021-02-15.br` contains a line `en.wikipedia/seabird Q55808`, which means that this page of the English